 These blondies are rich and moist—without being too heavy—thanks to the pumpkin purée and Vanilla Spiced Seed Butter.
 The oat flour creates a perfectly dense crumb that holds up to the liquid ingredients, and allows for a generous amount of mini chocolate chips.
 The best part of these gooey treats is that they’re nut-free, gluten-free, dairy-free, refined sugar free, and easily adapted to be vegan (just substitute in a flax or chia egg).

 We baked our blondies in a greased mini muffin tin, but they’re just as delicious in an 8x8 inch pan.
 Just make sure to bake until a toothpick inserted in the center comes out clean.

-- 1/2 Cup 88 Acres Vanilla Spice Seed Butter
+- 1/2 cup 88 Acres Vanilla Spiced Sunflower Seed Butter

-In a large bowl, combine Vanilla Spice Seed Butter, pumpkin, maple syrup, egg, vanilla extract and sunflower oil.
+In a large bowl, combine Seed Butter, pumpkin, maple syrup, egg, vanilla extract and sunflower oil.
 Use a whisk or a hand mixer to blend the ingredients until completely smooth.

 Mix dry ingredients together in a small bowl.
 Add the dry ingredients into the wet ingredients and stir to combine.
 Pour the chocolate chips into the bowl and toss to distribute evenly.